moonba-co/moonba-token-list/README.md

-# Syndicate Token List
+# Moonba Token List

-Official token list of [Syndicate bridge](https://syndicate-bridge.oneledger.network).
+Official token list of [Moonba](https://moonba.co).

 ## Contributing

-To add a token to Syndicate bridge:
+To add a token to Moonba:

 1. Install dependencies via `yarn install`.
 Note: you must be on Node.js 14.x or later to do this.
 2. Add your token's logo to `assets/`